1Panel-dev/appstore/apps/teable/README_en.md

-# Teable
+## Introduction

 **Teable** uses a simple, spreadsheet-like interface to create powerful database applications.
 Collaborate with your team in real-time, and scale to millions of rows

-## Features:
+## Features

 ### Feature Packed

-Everything you need, right out of the box:
+Everything you need, right out of the box

 - [x] Aggregation
 - [x] Attachments Preview